ludwigbrida/game/README.md

 ## Setup

+1. Make sure you installed everything from the prerequisites section.
-1. Run `vcpkg install` to download and install the dependencies.
+2. Run `vcpkg install` to download and install the dependencies.